Poor Handmaids of Jesus Christ: The stations in Great Britain

+The London and Walthamstow stations were destroyed in World War II.

 In the United States

 In 1868, due to the large German-speaking population in the Diocese of Fort Wayne, Bishop John Henry Luers invited the sisters of Dernbach to come to the diocese.
-Luers himself was born in Münster.
+Luers himself was born in Münster (Germany).
 His family had emigrated when he was about thirteen.
-He became the first Bishop of Fort Wayne (1848–1871).
+He became the first bishop of Fort Wayne (1848–1871).